Urban green space: Mechanism of urban open space health effects

+Reductions in chronic disease rates

 Improved access to green space is associated with reductions in cardiovascular disease symptoms, improved rates of physical activity, lower incidence of obesity, and improved respiratory health.
 Lower rates of cardiovascular biomarkers are associated with access to green space, showing a reduction in cardiovascular disease risk in populations living within 1 km of green space.
 Not only does access to urban green space reduce risk of cardiovascular disease, but increased access has been shown to improve recovery from major adverse cardiovascular events and lower all-cause mortality.
 Relationships have been found between increased access to green space, improved rates of physical activity, and reduced BMI.
 The percentage of sedentary and moderately active persons making use of an urban park increased when access to the park was improved.

-Reductions in Mental Illness rates / Improved Social Cohesion
+Reductions in mental illness rates and improvement of social cohesion

-Mental illness has been a major taboo and concern in the current fast paced world in which time to relax is undervalued.
 Globally, mental illness is linked to eight million deaths each year.
-In urban areas, limited access to green space and poor quality of green spaces available may contribute to poor mental health outcomes.
-The distance an individual lives from a green space or park and the proportion of land designated as open space/parks has been shown to be inversely related to anxiety/mood disorder treatment counts in the community.
-Improved mental health may therefore be related to both measures - to distance from open space and proportion of open space within a neighborhood.
-Even when physical activity rates are not shown to increase with greater access to green space, greater access to green space has been shown to decrease stress and improve social cohesion.
+In urban areas, limited access to green space and poor quality of green spaces available may contribute to poor mental health outcomes; according to some studies, people living in cities and towns may have weaker mental health in comparison to people living in less crowded areas.
+Urban green spaces are pieces of nature in the cities designed to address this problem.
+The distance an individual lives from a green space or park and the proportion of land designated as open space/parks have been shown to be inversely related to the number of anxiety/mood disorder treatments in the community.
+Improved mental health may therefore be related to both measures – to distance from open space and proportion of open space within a neighborhood.
+Even when physical activity rates do not increase with greater access to green space, greater access to green space decreases stress and improves social cohesion.

-Effects of Urban Green Space on Respiratory Health
+Effects on respiratory health

 Adequate urban green space access can be associated with better respiratory health outcomes, as long as green space areas meet certain requirements.
-A new study showed that mortality due to pneumonia and chronic lower respiratory diseases could be reduced by minimizing fragmentation of green spaces and increasing the largest patch percentage of green space.
+A study showed that mortality due to pneumonia and chronic lower respiratory diseases could be reduced by minimizing fragmentation of green spaces and increasing the largest patch percentage of green space.
 Vegetation type (trees, shrubs and herbaceous layers) and lack of management (pruning, irrigation and fertilization) has been shown to affect a higher capacity to provide the ecosystem services of air purification and climate regulation within green urban spaces.
-The types of plants and shrubs are important because areas with large tree canopies can actually contribute to asthma and allergic sensitization.
+The types of plants and shrubs are important because areas with large tree canopies can contribute to asthma and allergic sensitization.